intellivoid/AsyncAPY/README.md

 ## AsyncAPY - The Protocol

-AsyncAPY's protocol is built on top of raw TCP, and now you might be wondering: "Why not HTTP?"
+AsyncAProto is built on top of raw TCP, and now you might be wondering: _"Why not HTTP?"_

-I know this _looks kinda like a NIH sindrome_, but when I was building this framework I realized that HTTP was way too overkill for this purpose and thought that creating a, simpler, dedicated application protocol to handle simple requests, would have done the thing.
+I know this _looks kinda like a NIH sindrome_, but when I was building this framework I realized that HTTP was way too overkill for this purpose and thought that creating a simpler and dedicated application protocol to handle simple packets, would have done the thing.
 And it actually did!
 (Moreover, HTTP is basically TCP with lots of headers so meh)

 ### The protocol - A simple header system

 AsyncAProto is divided into 2 versions, V1 and V2, which differ in the number of headers that are used.
-AsyncAProto V1 does not **need** the `Content-Encoding` header and has been thought for the cases when it's not possible to determine the payload's encoding.
+AsyncAProto V1 does not the `Content-Encoding` header and has been thought for the cases when it's not possible to determine the payload's encoding.

 The three headers are: